vatsan1993/java-full-stack-learnings/java projects/notes.md

 </code>

-Annotations :
+Repository Test:
 @DataJpaTest
-used for setting hibernate , pring data and DataSorce , performing @EntityScan, turn on sql logging.
+used for setting hibernate , spring data and DataSorce , performing @EntityScan, turn on sql logging.
 We also want to set which test profile we need to make use of.
 This can be done by using @ActiveProfiles on the test class.

 We will set this on the Test class.